What's at stake as Biden decides whether to stick with Jerome Powell as Fed chief

 The Wall Street Journal and Bloomberg reported last month that two regional Fed bank presidents were actively trading stocks and other securities in 2020 while the Fed was heavily involved in financial markets.

-In addition, a Fed Vice Chairman sold bonds and bought stocks worth at least a million dollars just days before the Fed announced an emergency rate cut.
+In addition, a Fed vice chairman sold bonds and bought stocks worth at least $1 million just days before the Fed announced an emergency rate cut.

 All three men have defended their trades as permissible under existing ethics rules.
-But Powell has acknowledged those rules need tightening, and he's ordered a review of the trades by the central bank's Inspector General.
+But Powell has acknowledged those rules need tightening, and he has ordered a review of the trades by the central bank's inspector general.

 Why is this decision so important in today's economy?